name banner

 * The centre of the village was clustered around the cross roads of Towngate

-* That there was a cross on the hillock of Huncoat Bank before the War Memorial
+* That there was a cross on the knoll of Huncoat Bank before the War Memorial

 * The Whitakers Arms, White Lion, Black Bull and Griffin's Head Inn